wyhallenwu/PipelineScheduler-icsoc/README.md

-# PipelineScheduler
+# OctoCross

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.14789255.svg)](https://doi.org/10.5281/zenodo.14789255)

-PipelineScheduler is a system which enables the highest performance in terms of throughput and latency for can find the **optimal workload distribution** to split the pipelines between the server and the Edge devices, and set the **optimal batch sizes** for them to ensure the best throughput and latency against challenges such as *content dynamics* and *network instability*.
+OctoCross is a system which enables the highest performance in terms of throughput and latency for can find the **optimal workload distribution** to split the pipelines between the server and the Edge devices, and set the **optimal batch sizes** for them to ensure the best throughput and latency against challenges such as *content dynamics* and *network instability*.
-PipelineScheduler also considers *resource contention* and is equipped with **inference spatiotemporal scheduling** to mitigate the adverse effects of *co-location interference*.
+OctoCross also considers *resource contention* and is equipped with **inference spatiotemporal scheduling** to mitigate the adverse effects of *co-location interference*.

-The current stage of PipelineScheduler is the implementation for our [IEEE PerCom 2025](https://www.percom.org/) full paper, titled **"OCTOPINF: Workload-Aware Real-Time Inference Serving for Edge Video Analytics"**, available [here]().
-Future improvements will be continually updated.
-Architectural diagram:

 ![overall-arch](/assets/overall-arch.png)

-This repo is contributed and maintained by Thanh-Tung Nguyen, Lucas Liebe (equally), and other colleges at [CDSN Lab](http://cds.kaist.ac.kr) at KAIST.

 When using our Code please cite the following paper:
 ```